 The objectives of the programme are to provide better living conditions and help reduce overcrowding in the area, address the internal and external condition of acquired properties, and help to deliver a more effective system of property management and maintenance.
 The programme aims to meet housing need and provide support to new tenants and residents.
 Ownership by the Association also seeks to achieve a better tenure balance, offering residents secure tenancies at affordable rents.

 The four year programme has allowed for expansion of the original target area, which now includes the blocks bounded by Calder St, Cathcart Rd, the railway line at Dixon Ave. and Victoria Rd, plus one block at Cathcart Rd between Calder St and Bankhall St. We work in partnership with Glasgow City Council, who have identified three priority phases for the roll out of the programme and their enhanced enforcement powers across this wider target area.
+An area map of the proposed phasing of the 18 blocks can be found here.

 The main focus of acquisitions and repairs currently remains in and around the four blocks noted above.
 We consider various issues when buying properties.
 Priorities at present include purchasing in closes we already factor and where we already have ownership, and in acquiring flats for larger families.
 We focus also on properties where common repair schemes have been carried out or where factoring arrangements could be improved.
 We are also preparing common repairs projects in closes where this is required.